Købmagergade 36: Later history

 As of 2008, Købmagergade 36/Kronprinsensgade 1 belonged to K/S Apotekergården.

 Architecture

 The building viewed on a detail from one of Berggreen's block plans of Købmager Quarter, 1886–88.

 Købmagergade 36/Kronprinsensgade 1 is a three-storey obtuse-angled corner building with a five-bay-long facade towards Kronprinsensgade, a three-bay-long facade towards Købmagergade and a chamfered corner bay.
-The black Mansard roof dates dates from a renovation in 1902–03.
+The black Mansard roof dates from a renovation in 1902–03.
 It features a small balcony at the corner.
 The first- and second-floor corner windows are accented with extra framing.
 The first-floor corner window is in addition to this topped by a segmental pediment.

 Today

 In 2018, H&M opened an H&M concept store in the building.